D5CN/ASHttpd/README.md

 # ASHttpd
-A http webservice writen by actionscript3
+A http webservice and Websocket service writen by actionscript3 Support PC\MAC\Andorid\iOS

 # What ASHttpd can do
 start a http server,and allow javascript communicate with actionscript by send post/get data.